watson-talent-services/developer-documents/tutorials/basic-talent-matching.md

 We've made this into a checklist so you can follow along.
 You can also grab this file, and open it with Postman to set all the right fields (you'll still need to get your ID/Secret and upload the files) - [Postman file for this tutorial](https://github.com/watson-talent-services/developer-documents/blob/master/tutorials/WTP-Talent%20Match%20v1.postman_collection.json).

-You can begin your free trial by visting the [IBM Marketplace for the Talent Match API](https://www.ibm.com/us-en/marketplace/watson-talent-match/details).
+You can begin your free trial by visiting the [IBM Marketplace for the Talent Match API](https://www.ibm.com/us-en/marketplace/watson-talent-match/details).

 ### 1. Fire up Postman, Enter the Talent Match API and set to POST